xythobuz/Trackball/firmware/README.md

     cmake ..
     make trackball

-And flash the resulting `trackball.uf2` file to your Pico.
+And flash the resulting `trackball.uf2` file to your Pico as usual.

+For convenience you can use the included `flash.sh`, as long as you flashed the binary manually once before.

+    make trackball
+    ../flash.sh trackball.uf2

+For debugging a serial port will be presented by the firmware.
+Open it using eg. `picocom`, or with the included `debug.sh` script.